mvolkmann/blog/src/zig.md

 }

-// This function differs from "double" in that in uses "errdefer".
+// This function differs from "double" in that in uses "errdefer". fn doubleErrdefer(n: i8) EvalError!i8 {
-// Defer expressions cannot use the "return" keyword,
-// but they can execute code that typically performs some kind of cleanup. fn doubleErrdefer(n: i8) EvalError!i8 {
     errdefer print("double returned an error for {d}\n", .{n});
     return double(n);